wp-plugins/wp-classified/README.txt

 1. Extract files
 2. Upload 'wp-classified/' folder to your './wp-content/plugins/' directory

+You also have to create a public directory under wp-content as followed:

+wp-content/public/wp-classified/

+and chmod the public and cache directories to 777 (writable by the webserver.) e.g. chmod -R 777 wp-content/public

+wp-content/public/wp-classified/
+wp-content/plugins/wp-classified/cache

 3. Login to the administration and go to "admin panel/plugins" and activate the plugin
 4. Go to the "Manage" tab of your WP.
 You have now there a new tab called "wpClassified" to configure the plugin.

-Add the public directory (the public folder must have write permission) and make the following folders writeable (chmod 777) :

-wp-content/public/wp-classified/
-wp-content/plugins/wp-classified/cache